bmetrafficlab/EGO-centric-SUMO/README.md

-# EGO-centric-SUMO
+# EGO centric SUMO

-This project aims at speeding up SUMO traffic simulation around one or multiple EGO vehicles.
+This project aims at speeding up SUMO traffic simulation around one or multiple EGO vehicles in large traffic scenarios.
 Around the EGO vehile(s) full-scale microsimulation is used, the rest of the network is simulated with the mesoscopic model of SUMO.

 # Related publication